 The Arizona Commerce Authority's highest priority is to utilize BEAD Program funds to provide affordable, reliable, and scalable broadband infrastructure to every Unserved and Underserved Location in Arizona, followed by equipping eligible CAIs lacking symmetrical gigabit access.
-However, because preliminary analysis shows that there are not sufficient funds to cover deployment activities to achieve universal coverage, the Arizona Commerce Authority is not planning to allocate funding to non-deployment activities.
+Based on the results of the subgrantee selection process for broadband deployment projects and the funds remaining post round 2, the Arizona Commerce Authority may consider funding non-deployment activities, if available.